etroimcasso/SimpleMailer/README.md

 >MONGO_PORT=
 >MONGO_USER=
 >MONGO_PASS=
 >DISALLOW_LINKS=
+>SESSION_SECRET=
 >```

 `DISALLOW_LINKS`  will disable the subscribe/unsubscribe links but is not implemented yet.
 Leaving this blank will default to false
 `S_PORT` is the port value of the socket server
 The `MONGO_COLLECTION_NAME_SINGULAR` and `MONGO_EMAIL_KEY` are selectors used to collect data from an existing database collection of Subscribers.
 For example, if you were attaching SimpleMailer to a website that has a MongoDB collection of Users with their emails stored in an EmailAddress field, you would use